oracle-livelabs/database/create-nosqltables-terraform/modify-nosql-tables/modify-nosql-tables.md

 **Add a regional replica**

-In this example, the Global Active table mr_test already exists and has a regional replica in the Canada Southeast(Montreal) region.
-To add a regional replica of this table in another region Canada Southeast(Toronto), use the following nosql.tf file to define the regional replica.
+In this example, the Global Active table *nosql_demo* already exists and has a regional replica in the Canada Southeast(Montreal) region.
+To add a regional replica of this table in another region Canada Southeast(Toronto), use the following *nosql.tf* file to define the regional replica.

+*Note: See [Lab 3: Create Global Active tables using Terraform](?lab=create-gat-tables) for the steps to create the Global Active table nosql_demo.*

 ```
 <copy>